bragtown/worktalk/README.md

   res.view('home');
 }
 ```
-* Create a view file in views/home.ejs.
+* Create a view file at views/home.ejs.
 Sails uses ejs as its templating engine.
 * In the home.ejs file, let's add some code so we can see all the messages that have been displayed

 ```html